Your Rainy Day Wedding in St. Augustine Guide

 Ceremony Timing Options

-We've learned that flexibility beats rigid adherence to original timing:
+We've learned that flexibility works better than sticking to your original timing:

-- The Early Call: Start ceremony 30 minutes early if weather window opens
+- The Early Call: Start the ceremony 30 minutes early if a weather window opens.

-- The Delay Game: Push ceremony back 30-60 minutes for storms to pass
+- The Delay Game: Push the ceremony back 30-60 minutes for storms to pass.

-- The Flip: Move cocktail hour before ceremony if logistics work
+- The Flip: Move cocktail hour before the ceremony if logistics work.

-- The Indoor Advantage: Use weather as opportunity for extended indoor portraits
+- The Indoor Advantage: Use the weather as a chance for extended indoor portraits.

 Photography Schedule Adaptations

-Rain actually creates opportunities for different types of photos throughout the day:
+Rain actually gives you chances to take different types of photos throughout the day:

 Rain Day Photo Opportunities: